Welcome to SAM

 This module is to be used only by those already competent in achieving peripheral vascular access without ultrasound guidance.

 In contrast with other FAMUS modules registration with the Society is not required and Supervision is to be determined at a local level (see curriculum pack for full details).
+Therefore, sign off and accreditation for this module is delivered locally, and SAM do not oversee accreditation or issue certificates of completion for this module.
+These aspects should be locally managed and delivered as per the curriculum pack, through locally approved Supervisors.
+Consideration should be given to the signed ACT acting as proof of competence for appraisal purposes.

 Supervised procedures (minimum)

-3 cannulations (can include 1 simulated procedure using combination of in vivo scanning and sim arm cannulation
+3 cannulations (can include 1 simulated procedure) using combination of in vivo scanning and sim arm cannulation

 Mentored scans (indicative minimum)